THE NATIONAL ENDOWMENT FOR THE ARTS

 The Poetry Out Loud competition welcomes students who are actively engaged in a home school program.
 In order for home-schooled students to participate, the home schooling association in their area should institute a system according to the POL guidelines of the National Endowment for the Arts and the Poetry Foundation so that they are properly prepared for Ohio’s state-level competition.
 At the very least, a student who is home-schooled should have competed with 30 other students before being advanced to the state competition.

 Each winner at the state level will receive $300 and an all-expenses-paid trip to Washington to compete for the national championship.
 The state winner's school will receive a $500 stipend for the purchase of poetry books.
 A runner-up in each state will receive $100, with $200 for his or her school library.
-Additionally, a total of $50,000 in scholarships and school stipends will be awarded to the winners at the National Finals.
+Additionally, a total of $50,000 in awards and school stipends is given annually at the National Finals, including a $20,000 cash prize for the Poetry Out Loud National Champion.

 PROGRAM MATERIALS AND SCHEDULE